Hemingway & Gellhorn: Plot

-The film tells the story of one of America's most famous literary couples.
-It begins in 1936 when the pair meet for the first time in a chance encounter in a Key West bar in Florida.
+In a 1936 chance encounter, Ernest Hemingway and Martha Gellhorn meet for the first time in a Key West bar in Florida.

-They encounter one another once again a year later in Spain, while both are covering the Spanish Civil War, and staying in the same hotel on the same floor.
+They encounter one another a year later in Spain, where both are covering the Spanish Civil War, and staying in the same hotel.
 Initially, Gellhorn resists romantic advances made by the famous Hemingway, but during a bombing raid, the two find themselves trapped alone in the same room, and they are overcome by lust.
 They become lovers and stay in Spain until 1939.
 Hemingway collaborates with Joris Ivens to produce The Spanish Earth.

-In 1940, Hemingway divorces his second wife so that he and Gellhorn could be married.
-He credits her with having inspired him to write the novel For Whom the Bell Tolls (1940), and he dedicates the work to her.
+Living together, Hemingway works feverishly and credits her with having inspired him to write the novel For Whom the Bell Tolls (1940), and he dedicates the work to her.

 Over time, however, Gellhorn becomes more prominent in her own right, leading to certain career jealousies between the two.
 Gellhorn leaves Hemingway to go to Finland to cover the Winter War by herself.
-When she returns to the Lookout Farm in Havana, Hemingway tells her that he has divorced Pauline.
+When she returns in 1940 to the Lookout Farm in Havana, Hemingway tells her that he has divorced Pauline so that he and Gellhorn could be married.

 The two marry and, together, travel to China to cover the bombing attacks by Japan.
 In China, they interview Chiang Kai-shek and his spouse.
 Gellhorn is horrified after visiting an opium den.
 Chiang Kai-shek is fighting the Chinese Communists and Japanese invaders.
 The two secretly visit Zhou Enlai.
-Gellhorn covers D-Day in Normandy.
-She reports on the Dachau and Auschwitz concentration camps.
+Gellhorn then covers D-Day in Normandy.
+She also reports on the Dachau and Auschwitz concentration camps.
+Hemingway covers World War II as well, getting into a car accident with his eventual fourth wife Mary.
+Gellhorn visits him while recovering, leading to a fight between the two that seals their demise.

 Ultimately, in 1945, Gellhorn becomes the only one of Hemingway's four wives to ask him for a divorce.
+She continues her work as a journalist for several more decades, while Hemingway commits suicide in 1961.